Restaurant Performance Index edged down 0.1% in June

-Restaurant operators reported a modest net increase in same-store sales in April, but customer traffic readings remained dampened.
-Looking ahead, restaurant operators have a mixed outlook for sales in the coming months, while their expectation for the overall economy continues to lean pessimistic.
+Restaurant operators reported somewhat softer same-store sales in June, after a majority registered higher sales in May.
+Looking ahead, restaurant operators are cautiously optimistic about sales gains in the coming months.
+However, their outlook for the overall economy continues to lean negative.

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.0 – up 1.2% from the previous month.
-The rebound in the RPI’s forward-looking component was driven by a somewhat more optimistic outlook for sales in the months ahead, though operators remain downbeat about the economy.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.1 – up 0.2% from the previous month.
+Restaurant operators are slightly more optimistic that their sales will improve in the months ahead, but they remain uncertain about the direction of the overall economy.

 RPI Methodology